Latest Country Reports

 d.
 Discrimination with Respect to Employment or Occupation

-The law prohibits discrimination regarding nationality, race, gender, language, disability, HIV status, and social status.
-The law does not prohibit discrimination regarding sexual orientation.
+The law prohibits discrimination regarding nationality, race, gender, origin, language, religion, disability, HIV status or other communicable diseases, political beliefs, and social status.
+The law does not prohibit discrimination on the basis of color, sex, sexual orientation or gender identity.
 The government did not always successfully enforce the law; certain government positions required language exams and a family background check going back three generations.

 Discrimination in employment and occupation occurred with respect to gender, language, and disability (see section 6).
 There was no information on discrimination against internal migrant workers.